RomaneGreen/were_waldo/README.md

 ### A photo tagging Game

-`Win by finding waldo on the image map`
+`Win by finding wally on the image map`